consensys-vertical-apps/mmi-defi-adapters/packages/adapters-api/README.md

 Returns a list of supported protocols

 ## `/user-pools/:userAddress`
-Returns a list of supported pools that address has interacted with.
+Returns a list of supported pools that the address has interacted with.

 ## `/health`
-Returns a simple message in order to signal that the service is healthy.
+Returns a simple message to signal that the service is healthy.

 ## `/metrics`
 Returns the output of the prometheus client.